 It should be noted, however, that not all laser spine surgery uses lasers.
 Instead, it is used interchangeably as a term for “minimally invasive surgery.”
 That means, even if you elected for laser spine surgery, your surgeon may use another minimally invasive technique.
-The result and idea is still the same – make a smaller, more precise cut, and avoid the need for a more open surgery.
+The result and idea are still the same – make a smaller, more precise cut, and avoid the need for more open surgery.

 Why Does Laser Spine Surgery Fail?

 Failed laser spine surgery is unfortunately very common, and that is because it is simply not the right option for most patients.
 Minimally invasive spine surgery can be effective, but very few patients are good candidates.
 Most spine surgeries require the removal of bone, addressing issues related to the surrounding vertebrae, and more.
 These are generally not possible with laser spine surgery.
 A laser used in spine surgery can only cut soft tissue, it cannot cut bone.